moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

      chisel list
      ```

-2. Load your stored state by providing the chisel `load` command followed by the id of the state
+2. Load your stored state by providing the `chisel load` command followed by the ID of the state
     ```bash
     chisel load 1
     ```